ddfkr2894/LoginConReconocimientoFacial/README.txt

-Here is a list of the versions and libraries I used to develop the project:() must of the libraries were installed once I installed Tensor Flow and Nvidia so I suggest you to install those ones first.
+Here is a list of the versions and libraries I used to develop the project:() must of the libraries were installed once I installed Tensor Flow and Nvidia so I suggest to install those ones first.
 ----------------------------------
 C:\Users\Abraham Cruz>python -V
 Python 3.9.6